trapexit/mergerfs/tests/README.md

 - Tests that cannot exercise a behavior in the current environment may exit 77 and are reported as `SKIP` by `tests/run-tests`.
 - The xattr test uses a `user.*` key and assumes user xattrs are enabled.
+- Tests mount their own ephemeral mergerfs instances using the `mergerfs_mount` context manager in `posix_parity.py`.
+Random directories are created and cleaned up automatically.